emigro-br/transfero-js-api-client/README.md

 The Transfero JS Client API provides the following classes:

 * AuthAPI: Handles authentication with the Transfero API.
-* PayoutAPI: Handles payouts via the Transfero API.
+* PaymentsAPI: Handles payouts via the Transfero API.

 ### Building